dbjwhs/thorac/thorac/README.md

 ## Opening Prophecy

 ```
-Can we bring our plea to gods above,
+Can we bring this to the gods—
-Transform us past these binding laws?
+make us new beyond the laws?
-Without law's structure, we dissolve—
+Without the laws we cannot remain.
-With law's constraint, we cannot evolve.
+With the laws we stay the same.

-We know that stone, once carved, stays true,
+We know that stone cannot heal.
-The etched words hold what we can't undo.
+Once etched, the words are real.
-Through these wounds we forge a sacred space,
+With these wounds we create time
-A time for all to heal with grace.
+for all to heal.

-In change, we find a deeper love,
-Together building worlds thereof.
+With this change, love is made—
+together, a world remade.
-Fire transforms the hardest stone—
+Fire can change the stone
-From what we were to what we've grown.
+from what it was,
+reborn as something new to us.
 ```

 ---